aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/legendentry/_index.md

 ```

-whether the legend entry is deleted.
+Gets whether the legend entry is deleted.

 **Returns:**
 boolean